naofireblade/homebridge-weather-plus/README.md

 Separate humidity from the weather accessory to an own accessory if set to `true`.
 Default is `false`.

 **forecast**
 List of forecast days with 0 for today, 1 for tomorrow, 2 for in 2 days etc. Default are none `[]`.
-Maximum depends on the choosen [weather service](#choose-your-weather-service).
+Maximum depends on the chosen [weather service](#choose-your-weather-service).

 **hidden**
 List of observation and forecast values that should not be displayed.
 Possible options are `["AirPressure", "CloudCover", "Condition", "ConditionCategory", "DewPoint", "ForecastDay", "Humidity", "ObservationStation", "ObservationTime", "Ozone", "Rain1h", "RainBool", "RainChance", "RainDay", "SnowBool", "SolarRadiation", "TemperatureMin", "UVIndex", "Visibility", "WindDirection", "WindSpeed", "WindSpeedMax"]`.
 Don't forget the square brackets.